Balint0928/quartz/content/Core Rules/f_Character Creation/f_Ancestries/Anubian.md

 # Lineages
 - [[Bound By Birth]]
 Instead of lineages, Anubians are categorized by having a twin or not.
 If your twin is alive and you can see your twin, whenever you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.
-If your twin is dead (or if you were born without a twin), you can't be [[frightened]].
+If your twin is dead (or if you were born without a twin), you can't be [[Frightened]].